-"I had no idea what to do as I was yet to develop my own opinions about life but, my parents guided me through it all.
+"I had no idea what to do as I had yet to develop my own opinions about life, but my parents guided me through it all.
 Later, when I got married, my husband accepted my child as my experience had become a norm during the Chimurenga."

-Upon her arrival, Marian's aunt supported her by taking care of her children while she attended attended to a practical cleaning course which was free to anyone who was interested in cleaning.
+Upon her arrival, Marian's aunt supported her by taking care of her children while she attended a practical cleaning course which was accessible to anyone who was interested in cleaning.
 With her newly acquired skills, Marian began to clean houses and eventually built her own house in Epworth which, is one of the smartest houses the team and I had been to.

-At the same time it can be liken to our sense of loss, how she lost her innocence, how she lost her husband and child and how once again, COVID-19 has had us experiencing loss.
-Just as Tsuro has to call Gwizo to save him, we have had to call on culture to save us by sharing alternative/ organic foods, herbs to help fight off COVID-19 and each of these are like Gwizo's escape route....evading COVID-19.
+At the same time it can be likened to our sense of loss, how she lost her innocence, how she lost her husband and child, and how once again, COVID-19 has had us experiencing loss.
+Just as Tsuro has to call Gwizo to save him, we have had to call on culture to save us by sharing alternative/ organic foods, and herbs to help fight off COVID-19, and each of these is like Gwizo's escape route....evading COVID-19.

 [Whispering Silence] This project was made possible with support from Africalia and the Directorate-General for Development Cooperation of Belgium.